RoudineBWT/Okadora/README.md

 ## Installation

-> **Note** : This image is experimental and build for testing pruposes, contact me if you want to adapt.
+> **Note** : This image is experimental and build for testing pruposes, When starting up, you will need to wait approximately 5 minutes for the initial configuration to complete.

 Rebase from any Fedora Atomic based distro :